crowdsecurity/crowdsec/test/README.md

    Extracts the files created by `instance-data make` for use by the local crowdsec instance.
 Crowdsec must not be running while this operation is performed.

+ - instance-data lock/unlock

+When playing around with a local crowdsec installation, you can run "instance-data lock" to prevent the bats suite from running, so it won't overwrite your configuration or data.

  - `instance-crowdsec [ start | stop ]`